ADAHafizh/SOULMATES/README.md

 #### Why Play "Soulmates"?
 "Soulmates" offers players a unique blend of engaging puzzles and a compelling story.
 It emphasizes the importance of love, companionship, and selflessness, providing a rich, cooperative gaming experience.

+#### Challenges Encountered:

+* Complexity of Puzzles: Some feedback indicated that certain puzzles might have been too complex or not intuitive enough, occasionally leading to player frustration rather than collaboration.
+This highlighted a potential misalignment between puzzle difficulty and player expectations.
+* Technical Limitations: Our initial ambition to include more dynamic interactions and a richer environmental storytelling was somewhat difficult to implement due technical and time constraints.